 Jessi the little pink dolphin is enjoying a splash ;p

 The swimming track is a lovely place to go in for a dip on a hot sunny day.
 Warning: it is quite hot during the mid morning and afternoon, so please wear some sort of sun protection on yourself.
 You don't want to get burnt!

 The map below, can help you find this location.
 If you do have 3G on your mobile, it sure does makes life so easy.
 So make sure you take advantage using google map!

 I wanted to share with you a very "ancient" traditional craftsmanship skill that is almost at extinction here in the Maldives.
 Insha Allah, I was very fortunate enough to see such a beautiful highly skilled craft work in action going on here in an island called "Haanimaadhoo" last year.
 It's called Fashuvi are decorative lines which are sewed on the Maldivian royal dress called the Dhivehi Libaas, presumably worn by the queen in the royal family.

 Life .... the way how it should be :D

 Hello there!
 It looks like you have stumbled upon my digital playground.
-This blog is a collection of some of my daily dose of travel and doodle adventures, as well as other interesting tidbits too.
-After all, these are the things that inspire and influence my work.
-Most importantly, it’s a place for me to share my art, life and travel stories.
+In this little space, I will catalog all things that inspires me to be creative.
+This blog is also a collection of my daily dose of travel adventures and other interesting tidbits.
 So stick around here, it will be tons of fun!